This is our list of the top 8 activities for holidaymakers in Knysna, in no particular order…

 Knysna’s many animal sanctuaries are well worth a visit, especially if you are travelling with children.
 Possibly the most exciting and well known of these is the Knysna Elephant Park, which offers the opportunity to feed and get close up to these majestic animals, which once roamed free in the Knysna forests.
 Tours last between 45 mins and an hour and depart half hourly from 8.30am until 4.30pm.
 This makes a great morning or afternoon outing and there is a good restaurant on site.
 More info

 8. Hike Featherbed

-This pristine piece of paradise, a privately owned nature reserve and South African Heritage Site on the Western Head of Knysna only accessible by ferry, was tragically devastated by the Knysna fire of 7 June 2018.
-However, after months of rehabilitation the reserve is set to reopen with a new restaurant in November this year.
+This pristine piece of paradise, a privately owned nature reserve and South African Heritage Site on the Western Head of Knysna only accessible by ferry, recently opened to the public again after it was tragically devastated by the Knysna fire of 7 June 2018.
+Months of rehabilitation has seen the fynbos regenerated and thriving.
+The reserve also has a brand new restaurant..
 Read more here.